AdaRoseCannon/progressive-web-apps-talk/README.md

 I'd like to ask a few questions before I start.

 * Who here is a primarily a native app developer?
-.* Who here is a native app developer who mostly uses web tech in a wrapper like cordova?
+  * Who here is a native app developer who mostly uses web tech in a wrapper like cordova?
 * Who here is mostly a Web Developer?
-.* Who here has built a progressive webapp before?
+  * Who here has built a progressive webapp before?

+>
+># Progressive Web Apps
+>
+>## Ada Rose Edwards - Financial Times
+>

 ## What is a progressive web app?